arslnb/telegram-bot/readme.md

 # Shakespearean Insult Bot

 Version one of the shakespearean insult generating bot.
-Crafts a clevel shakespearean insult and sends it to my abysmally lethargic friends.
+Crafts a clever shakespearean insult and sends it to my abysmally lethargic friends.
 (Psst!
-Hey Broel/R'hhlor 👋)
+Hey Broel/R'hllor 👋)

 ## To-do ✅